ShaiBM123/mpathic-family-frontend/README.md

 sudo systemctl enable nginx

 sudo systemctl restart nginx
-sudo nginx –t (check the output on cmd – it should be successfull)
+sudo nginx -t (check the output on cmd – it should be successfull)

 BUILD INFO:
 node v16.20.2